- 26 Jun 2023

 If a template state is In Use it means that at least one notification has been sent using that template, whereas if it's Not In Use the template hasn't been used for any notifications yet.

-If a template status is Active it's available and can be used, whereas if it's Inactive it means that it is currently deactivated and that it can't be used to send notifications.
+If a template status is Active it's available and can be used, whereas if it is Inactive it is currently deactivated and can't be used to send notifications.

 Fields for automated email notification templates